-“I’m an electrician who’s used agencies for seven years.
-I’ve battled payment problems, unsupportive managers and dangerous worksites.
+“I’m a sparky and I’ve battled dodgy agencies, unsupportive managers and dangerous worksites.
 I’ve felt the pain of being out of work with no idea which companies I can trust.
 But earwig gives me a voice and a way to make better decisions.”

 It empowers workers to use their voice for industry-wide change and gives them choices and control they didn’t have before

 A web app to connect and strengthen their community

 A database full of agency, payroll, worksite and company details

 A ‘worker voice’ feedback system for industry-wide change

 earwig is a simple platform with a massive impact!
 If you’re a construction worker, join the community now and never choose a bad job again

 From now on, with earwig, workers can prevent what's happening and main contractors can know what's going on underneath.